- S -

 pic.

-courtesy Lissy).
+at r. by courtesy of Lissy).

+pocket transit compass.
 See also marching

 compasses.